DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Conclusion

 \section{Conclusion}

-In this study, we proposed a deep learning-based region-merging method for multiscale segmentation of large-area and high-resolution remote sensing imagery.
-Given an initial primitive segmentation result, DeepMerge automatically obtains optimal segmentation output as vector format in an interpretable scale parameter.
+In this study, we proposed a deep step-wise optimization method for image segmentation of large-area and high-resolution remote sensing imagery.
+Given an initial super-pixel segmentation result, DeepMerge automatically obtains optimal segmentation output as a vector format in an interpretable scale parameter.

-Our method combines deep learning and region-merging.
-We introduced the multi-level embedding module into vision Transformer networks to capture the local and global information.
+Our method combines deep learning and RAG.
+We proposed the shift-scale embedding, shift-scale attention mechanism, and interpretable scale parameter to form S2Former to capture the shift-scale information.
 In addition, we introduced the segment-based feature embedding module into the networks to hold the object features.
 The segmentation performance on the Phoenix city cluster of our proposed method performs out SOTA methods in both qualitative and quantitative measurements.
-The proposed method requires a small number of training samples with respect to the total number of segments.
-In our experimental analysis, only 0.19\% of the total number of segments were labelled.
-DeepMerge based on a low ratio training dataset achieves high advancements of 0.1 in \emph{F} value, large decrease of 0.04 in \emph{TE}, and large decrease of 0.44 in \emph{ED2} against SOTA methods.
-The optimal scale parameter of the proposed method stabilizes between 0.4 and 0.7 in different landscapes.
+The proposed method requires a small number of training samples with respect to the total number of super-pixels.
+In our experimental analysis, only 0.19\% of the total number of super-pixel were labelled.
+DeepMerge based on a low ratio training dataset, achieves high advancements of 0.1 in \emph{F} value, large decrease of 0.04 in \emph{TE} against SOTA methods.
+The optimal scale parameter of the proposed method stabilizes at 0.5.
 This makes the selection of the optimal parameter value easier for the user.
 The proposed DeepMerge is suitable for the precise segmentation of large-area and very high-spatial-resolution remote sensing images.
 It will provide efficient and precise segmentation of products.
-However, it still requires training samples, leading to high time-consuming for segmentation in small areas.
+However, it still requires training samples, leading to time-consuming segmentation in small areas.

 We plan to direct our further works to the potential improvement and the wide applications of the proposed DeepMerge by exploring the possibility of developing unsupervised DeepMerge-based segmentation approaches and further evaluating DeepMerge’s performance on various land-cover classification problems.